Juha Reini

-Juha Reini (born 19 March 1975) is Finnish former professional footballer who played as a defender.
+Juha Reini (born 19 March 1975) is a Finnish marketing director, sports executive and former professional footballer who played as a defender.

 Playing career

 A versatile defender, Reini started his professional career in Finland with Veikkausliiga club VPS in 1996.
 In 1998, he moved to Genk in Belgium.
 There, he won two Belgian championships – in 1999 and 2002 – and also captained the side.
 In 2002, Reini moved to Dutch Eredivisie club AZ.
 He suffered multiple injuries during his stint with the club, which limited his appearances for both club and for the Finland national football team.
 After having played eight seasons of professional football abroad, Reini returned to his first club KPV in 2006, and retired after the Finnish Cup final against HJK Helsinki.
-For the Finnish national team, he gained 23 caps.
+For the Finland national team, he gained 23 caps.

 Managerial career

 From 2006 to 2010, Reini worked as a scout for AZ, first in Scandinavia and later focusing only on Finland.
 He was then appointed sporting director of his former club, VPS in autumn 2008, but left the position after one season, where he temporarily managed the first team alongside Petri Vuorinen.
 In the autumn of 2009, Reini announced his resignation from the VPS on personal grounds.